 Luke Skywalker: San Diego

-He’s always had a surfer’s earnest attitude (and the hair), so this desert boy is overdue to catch some waves—and using the Force will help minimize wipeouts.
-He’ll sample the beaches from San Diego’s Coronado up to San Onofre, in Orange County, but he’ll especially love Swami’s Beach in Encinitas, a great break point named for the meditation-friendly ashram next door.
+He’s always had a surfer’s earnest attitude (and the hair), so this desert boy is overdue to catch some waves—and using the Force will help minimise wipe-outs.
+He’ll sample the beaches from San Diego’s Coronado up to San Onofre, in Orange County, but he’ll especially love Swami’s Beach in Encinitas, a great surf spot named for the meditation-friendly ashram next door.

 Yoda: Mammoth Lakes

 California may not be known for its swamps, where the diminutive Jedi master would feel at home.
 But he'll love mellow Mammoth Lakes for its natural hot springs—like Benton, Travertine and Keough—where he can work out some kinks.
 No doubt, he’ll also want to visit nearby Mono Lake: the shallow, super-salty lake was once an inland sea, and is today surrounded by limestone 'tufa' towers.
 It’s ancient and a little off-beat, just like Yoda.